leaksignal/leaksignal/README.md

 ```
 kubectl -n istio-system get pods
 kubectl -n istio-system logs istio-ingressgateway-abc123
+#if you see no policy loaded, make sure your api key and deployment name is correct.
+kubectl -n istio-system describe EnvoyFilter | grep api_key
 ```
 In all cases you should see messsages with "leaksignal" in the logs.
 Use those to understand if things are setup correctly.
 Note that you may see messages like `createWasm: failed to load (in progress) from https://ingestion.app...` if loading the wasm file remotely.
 This is a known issue and the wasm filter is functioning properly.